Saibot393/Rideable/README.md

 - Adjust rider size: to reduce the size of riders should their size be greater or equal to the size of the ridden token
 - Rider movement default setting: to set the default Rider movement behaviour for new players
 - Mount button default position: to set the world default position for the mount button
-- Enable Token following (requires [routinglib](https://foundryvtt.com/packages/routinglib)): to use the Token following feature
+- Enable Token following: to use the Token following feature
+- Following algorithm: to choose the algorithm used for the following feature
+- In combat follow behaviour: to set how following tokens should behave once combat starts
+- Only follow visible: to set wether tokens can only follow tokens they can see
 #### Client:
 - Rider movement: to decide what shall happen if a rider tries to move while still being mounted, either dismount the rider, stop the movement or move the ridden token
 - Mount button position: to set the position of the mount button or disable it
 - Message popups: to activate some popups on certain actions
 - Own message popups only: to only show message popups from tokens you control
+- Follower movement: to set how followers should behave when they are moved independently of the token they follow
 #### Tokens (separate tab):
 - Token is Rideable: to override world default for this token
 - Mount on enter: to mount tokens that enter this token/tile automatically